owenh000/asciidoctor-multipage/README.md

 ## Adjusting behavior

-The following attributes can be used to adjust the extension's behavior:
+The `multipage-level` and `desc` attributes are the most important for using this extension.
+For an example of the these attributes in use, see `test/black-box-docs/sample/sample.adoc`.
+These attributes work as follows:

 - The `multipage-level` *document attribute* specifies the section level at which the book is split into separate pages.
 The value should be an integer